LeandroBernardo/ead-platform-ms/README.md

 The system also includes features such as customized user profiles, student progress monitoring, online assessments, and payments.
 Additionally, there is integration with other E-Learning tools such as Moodle and Blackboard.

 The technology used to develop this project includes Spring Boot, Spring Security, Spring Data JPA, Netflix Eureka, Zuul Gateway, and RabbitMQ.
-The database used is MySQL.

-This project is intended to be used by small to medium-sized educational institutions seeking a robust and scalable E-Learning solution.